theAmbassadorsLAB/Timesync-Client/README.md

 wss://nl020.cube-cloud.com/timesync
 ```

-The Client and Server communicate with eachother by sending Messages over the websocket connection.
+The Client and Server communicate with each other by sending Messages over the websocket connection.
 In general, Messages contain a unique id, a timestamp that gets set when dispatched, a message type and message body.
 The type is used to trigger specific behaviour on either end and the body contains any type of JSON serializable content.
 The Client can either register message handlers to act on incoming messages, or attach a callback and scope to outgoing messages.

 Apart from establishing an accurate sync, the server exposes several other features.
 It incorporates 'rooms' which can be created or joined.
 Rooms can also store arbitrary properties.
 This is great when you want to save application state onto the room, which then can be accessed by other clients when they join the room.
 State changes are always broadcasted to all users in the same room.